DesignThinkers 2003 Branding by Pylon Design

-We caught up with Scott Christie RGD, Creative Director & Partner at BLVD Agency Inc. (previously Founder/Partner at Pylon), to reflect back on Pylon's branding for DesignThinkers 2003.
+Scott Christie RGD, Creative Director & Partner at BLVD Agency Inc. (previously Founder/Partner at Pylon), reflects on the branding for DesignThinkers 2003.

 What did taking on the DesignThinkers conference branding mean to you and your team at the time?

 Terrifying, exciting, oh my god yes, we’ll do it.
 Oh, shit now what, how are we going to do the best idea yet?
 These are the thoughts that went through my head following the call from RGD asking if we’d like to design their 2003 conference marketing materials.

 How could we say no!
 We were following in the footsteps of people and studios we admired, people who had done some terrific ideas before us.
 Vanessa’s telegraph wires come to mind (DT 2002 branding by Blok Design)—I absolutely loved that idea and approach.
 We felt this project would put us on the map, not only would our local peers recognize we were selected, but the international guests and the speakers themselves would see and come in contact with our contribution.
 Pylon would be a known name.

 So… back to… crap, now what?
 How the hell are we going to come up with a great idea for ‘innovation’ of all things!
 ‘Think Innovation’ was the theme of that year's Design Thinkers conference.

 Explain your concept and how you and your team got there?